California State Route 91: Construction of the 91 Express Lanes

 The express lanes have been controversial because of a non-compete agreement that the state made with CPTC.
-The clause, which was negotiated by Caltrans and never was brought to the legislature, prevented any improvements along 30 mi of the Riverside Freeway to ensure profit for the express lanes.
+The clause, which was negotiated by Caltrans and never brought to the legislature, prevented any improvements along 30 mi of the Riverside Freeway to ensure profit for the express lanes.
 This includes restricting the state from widening the free lanes or building mass transit near the freeway.
 CPTC filed a lawsuit against Caltrans over freeway widening related to the interchange with the Eastern Transportation Corridor, which was dismissed once the purchase with OCTA was finalized.
 Following the settlement, an additional lane was added for a 5 mi segment eastbound from SR 241 to SR 71.

 However, as a result of the controversy, more toll road advocates favor creating local agencies similar to transportation corridor agencies to build and maintain future tollways.
 New toll roads would be financed with tax-exempt bonds on a stand-alone basis, meaning that taxpayers would not be responsible for repaying any debt if toll revenues fall short.
 Also, there would be a less restrictive non-compete clause: they would be compensated only for any revenue loss caused by improvements near the toll roads.

 In the mid-2010s, the Riverside County Transportation Commission extended the 91 Express Lanes east from their previous terminus at the Orange–Riverside county line to the I-15 interchange in Corona; this extension opened to traffic on March 20, 2017.
 Both Orange and Riverside County transportation agencies co-manage the 91 Express Lanes.